JoshuaW03628/Repository-1/_posts/2023-01-25-Blog_Review.md

 ### Q1, CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?

-- I call my idea "Student-Led Solutions to School Challenges."
-The idea is to encourage students to come up with innovative and practical solutions to common challenges faced in school, such as school safety, bullying, improving the school environment, etc; This crowdsource initiative can empower students to take an active role in improving Del Norte, while also developing critical skills such as problem-solving, collaboration, and leadership.
+- I call my idea "Student Solutions to School Challenges."
+The idea is to encourage students to come up with innovative and practical solutions to challenges faced in school, such as school safety, bullying, improving the school environment, etc; This crowdsource initiative can empower students to take an active role in improving Del Norte, while also developing critical skills such as problem-solving, collaboration, and leadership.

 - We could do this by;
 Provide training and resources to help students understand the crowdsource process, including how to develop and present their ideas effectively, Then create an online platform where students can submit their ideas, comment, and vote on each other's submissions.